Hear All Bowls

 Trapezoid bowls come in two distinct groups of sizes, small ones are around 5 inches, large ones 7-8 inches.
 The small ones tend to be high, 4th and 5th octave while the larger ones, very difficult to find with good sound, are lower than you would expect for being only 2 inches larger.

 Ultabati singing bowls similar to Jambati style and come in similarly large sizes over 7″.
 Their distinguishing feature is that the side of the bowl is curved in under the rim.
 These bowls are not very common which makes them difficult to find with better sound quality.
 Ultabati bowls often have prominent hammermarks.
 They can come darkened, even black, on the outside and bright in the interior.
-Etching lines are similar to Jambati bowls but much less commons.
+Etching lines can be similar to Jambati bowls but much less common.

 While Jambati bowls were a favorite in Tibet Ultabati seem to be more of a Northern Indian bowl.
 Ultabati bowls have the same low tones of Jambati.
 Indeed some of the deepest tones I have come across are thinner large Ultabati, starting at the bottom end of the 2nd octave.